akvamalin/M/Readme.md

 Note, the private IP addresses are taken from the specified CIDR range.

 Why is the public/private split needed?
+The systems outside are not allowed to access all the services by default.
 This can be illustrated on a simple use-case of a traditional web application, where the web server faces the internet traffic and routes it to the web application that is connected to the database.
 In this setup, the web server is allocated into a public subnet, the web application and database in a  private one.

 Therefore, for the sake of this project, the two CIDRs for subnets are selected: